 December 21: Winter solstice#

-This year on Hawaii, the winter solstice will take place on December 21st just after midnight (at 12:02 am HST).
+This year the winter solstice will take place on December 21st just after midnight (at 12:02 am HST) Hawaiian time.

 The winter solstice represents the shortest day and thus the longest night on the Northern hemisphere.
-A solstice is an event that occurs twice each year as the Sun reaches its highest or lowest excursion relative to the celestial equator on the celestial sphere.
-You can read a more palatable explanation of exactly what a solstice is here.
+A solstice is an event that occurs twice each year as the Sun reaches its highest or lowest point relative to the celestial equator on the celestial sphere.
+You can find a good explanation of exactly what a solstice is here.

 The Hawaiian term for winter solstice is “Ka māuikiʻikiʻi o ka hoʻoilo” [source].